HarshithaKuriminisetty/Santander-Customer-Transaction-Prediction/README.md

 The presentation and video is available in youtube https://youtu.be/562t48YPln4 for more details and the code can be found the "Results" directory.

-The team members for the project are tommy Entwistle, Shaleen Swarup, Koller Adzick and myself, Harshitha Kuriminisetty.
+The team members for the project are Tommy Entwistle, Shaleen Swarup, Koller Adzick and myself, Harshitha Kuriminisetty.